Latias94/captura/docs/rules-engine.md

       - calls the corresponding `HubHandler::handle(&mut ctx)` to obtain `HubResult::Data(HubData)`,
       - maps `HubData` into `Vec<NormalizedEntry>` for persistence.
-  - As of now, the following “flagship” routes use this Hub handler path:
+  - As of now, the following built-in routes use this Hub handler path:
     - `github/trending`,
     - `hn/front`,
     - `lobsters/front`,
     - `zhihu/hotlist`,
     - `reuters/top`,
-    - `medium/tag`.
+    - `medium/tag`,
+    - several `bilibili/*` routes (hot-search, popular, link-news, ranking, user/video, bangumi/season, bangumi/media).
   - The goal is for most built-in/official routes to eventually live in this layer, with the DSL used as a reusable scraping model underneath.
+  - Implementation-wise we distinguish two kinds of Hub routes:
+    - **DSL** routes: handlers are thin adapters that build a `RuleSpecV1` (often from a built-in template in `crates/hub`) and delegate to the DSL executor in `captura-extract`.
+    - **HANDLER** routes: handlers implement scraping logic directly in Rust;
+      they may still call DSL helpers internally, but from the engine’s perspective the route is treated as “handler-backed”.
+    Exactly one of these applies to a given route; there is no separate “hybrid” type at the data-model level.

 - **DSL v1 executor (current default for DB rules)**:
   - `refresh_rule_with_yaml(feed, yaml)`: